 You should separate your business and personal bank accounts.
 Learn why this is an important step in setting up your business finances.

 No, you should not use your personal bank account for business purposes.
 Nor should you use your business account for personal expenses.
-Separate your business and personal financials to avoid legal issues or problems with recordkeeping.
+Separate your business and personal finances to avoid legal issues or problems with record keeping.

 Yes.
 If you’re registered as an LTD or corporation, you’re required to have a separate bank account for business finances.
 You should open a bank account under your business name as soon as you start handling business transactions.